 Explanation of Preset Lines

-In this example, for each reservation Bnbtally will create an invoice.
+In this example, for each reservation Tallybreeze will create an invoice.
 We recommend that you set the owner as the customer.
 The first line of the invoice allocates 20% of Accommodation Fare to be received as a co-host fee from the owner.
 The second line allocates the entire the Cleaning Fee to be received from the owner.
 Finally, the third line takes 20% of any Resolution Adjustments to be received by the owner.

 Airbnb Price Item | % | Account |